APogue/APogue.github.io/_drafts/protest_activities/2024-11-04-Protest-activities-continued-bias.md

 		- There have been no comments from Braziel, the Chancellor, or Osako

 - [Daily Bruin up-to-min coverage](https://dailybruin.com/2024/10/21/live-graduate-students-for-justice-in-palestine-demonstration)

+	- "9:18 p.m. – In a statement emailed at 8:04 p.m., Betar – a self-described national Zionist organization – had called for police to take action against the pro-Palestine protesters.

+	“We demand police remove these thugs now and if not we will be forced to organize groups of Jews to do so,” it said in the statement"

 	- "8:12 p.m.---Around 30 counter-protesters arrived in Dickson Court North and began to heckle pro-Palestine protesters.
 In response, pro-Palestine protesters attempted to form a line to prevent them from accessing the sukkah."